ctera/ctera-python-sdk/docs/source/UserGuides/DataServices/DirectIO.rst

 while directly accessing data blocks from the underlying object storage, whether on-premises or in the cloud.
 This approach ensures efficient, concurrent, and secure retrieval, making it ideal for high-performance data pipelines.

-The CTERA Python SDK provides two key extensions for CTERA Direct IO:
+The CTERA SDK provides two key extensions for CTERA Direct IO:

 **Blocks API**: Enables concurrent retrieval of all blocks (chunks) that make up a file.
 It returns data payloads alongside metadata such as block offset and length, with no guaranteed order.